GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 trial](/docs/privacy-sandbox/attribution-reporting-introduction/#status).

 One of the insights
-provided by these early experiments is the impact of **user-initiated data clearing—such as browser history clearing—**on the data advertisers and adtech companies get from the API.
+provided by these early experiments is the impact of **user-initiated data clearing, such as browser history clearing,** on the data advertisers and adtech companies get from the API.
 [Aggregate Chrome statistics](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev/c/5Ppe0cL-l1Y) were recently published.
-In this post, we're answering common questions on the impact of user-initiated data clearing on attribution reports.
+This post adresses answering common questions on the impact of user-initiated data clearing on attribution reports.

 {% Aside %} Numbers and statements in this blogpost are correct at the time of its